djgroen/flee/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Flee - Simulation toolkit for the movement of individuals
+Simulation toolkit for the movement of individuals
 ===========================================================================

 Flee is an agent-based modelling toolkit which is purpose-built for simulating the movement of individuals across geographical locations, released under a BSD 3-clause license.